Sekator778/bilingual-typing-trainer/README.md

 - History list with metadata (level, mode, preset, outcome)
 - Mistakes store per word and “Mistakes only” mode
 - Export/Import progress (JSON snapshot)

+## Base Setup (Start Screen)

+Use the Setup screen to configure a session before training:
+- Choose a word pack (level)
+- Pick a mode: Normal or Mistakes only
+- Select a preset length (infinite, by words, by time)
+- Set translation language (RU/UA/DE)
+- Toggle auto-advance and auto-speak
+- Start training

 ## Tech Stack
 - Vite + React + TypeScript